symbolist/XBlock/doc/tutorial.rst

 ------------

 To load static resources, we are using Python's `pkg_resources module
 <http://pythonhosted.org/distribute/pkg_resources.html>`_.
-The default directory structure directory
+The default directory structure makes
-structure with folders for `css`, `html`, and `js` files.
-However, this structure is not mandatory.
-Each XBlock can choose its directory structure, as long as it specifies the correct paths to `pkg_resources`.
+use of individual `css`, `html`, and `js` folders.
+This structure is not mandatory though, each XBlock can choose its own, as long as it specifies the correct paths in the call to `pkg_resources`.

 Here we only need a very simple template, which we create in